Layered Cherry Cheese Pie in a Glass

 and press them into a thin flat layer.

-Bake for about 10 – 12 minutes or until they turn a golden brown (about the time you start to smell them in the oven they’re close to being done).
+Bake in a preheated oven (at 350 degrees F.) until they turn a golden-brown color (about 10-12 minutes; about the time you start to smell them in the oven they’re close to being done).

-Remove from the oven and let cool while making the cheese pie.
+Remove from the oven and let cool while making the cheese pie filling.

 sweetened condensed milk,